-The Caption is a small part of the text placed under the image.
-It is a description, which users see on your website under a concrete image.
+The caption is a small part of the text placed under the image.
+It is a description, which users see on your website under a particular image.
 It proves to be very useful when you want to enclose additional details concerning your image.

-The Caption is useful not only for users but also for search engines, which are able to grasp the content of a given image in a better way, thanks to the additional information – and that improves the search results.
+The caption is useful not only for users but also for search engines, which can grasp the content of a given image in a better way, thanks to the additional information – and that improves the search results.

 4. Add Image Title Attribute

 In the end, you can fill Image Title Attribute space.
-In order to do that, click on the image you had put into a text editor, and go to Edit, then expand ADVANCED OPTIONS.
+To do that, click on the image you had put into a text editor, and go to Edit, then expand ADVANCED OPTIONS.

 Write the title in Image Title Attribute.
 It would be great if it referred to the topic of your post or your website’s keywords.